pedvide/simetuc/README.md

 ## TODO

- - [ ] Add pressure dependene option: Change the distances of the lattice and simulate dynamics or steady-state.
+ - [ ] Add pressure dependence option: Change the distances of the lattice and simulate dynamics or steady-state.
  - [ ] Read experimental data in more formats.
+ - [ ] Add cooperative sensitization.
- - [ ] Add option for average rate equations.
+ - [ ] Include pulse frequency for steady state simulations using a non cw laser

 ## Bugs/Requests